Rabies Prevention & Control

 The Chemung County Health Department sponsors free rabies clinics at least every 4 months in various locations in the County.

-The last FREE rabies clinic of 2013 was just held December 10, 2013 at the Erin Town Hall.
-No further clinics have been scheduled at this time, although more will be scheduled in 2014.
 If you would like to receive a call when the next clinic is scheduled, please call us at 737-2019 and ask to be put on the "call list".

 If you need to obtain a free rabies shot for your pet and can't wait until the next Chemung County clinic, you can check the Steuben County Rabies Clinic Schedule by clicking HERE.